Stock market today: Wall Street rallies as it heads for a winning week, month and first half of year

 Easier interest rates help prices for all kinds of investments, from stocks to crypto.
 But technology and other high-growth stocks tend to be seen as some of the biggest winners, and they were helping to lead the market.

-Nvidia rose 2.5%, for example.
+Nvidia rose 2.9%, for example.
 It’s been among a small cadre of stocks that have exploded higher this year amid a frenzy about artificial-intelligence software.
-It’s up roughly 185% for the year so far.
+It’s up 187.5% for the year so far.

 In Asia, one of the world’s biggest-gaining stock markets this year took a breather after Japan’s Nikkei 225 slipped 0.1%.
 It still rose 27.2% in the first six months of 2023.